bcrowell/bcrowell.github.io/moving_through_spacetime_at_c/index.md

 ![spacetime diagram of a man walking his dog, as a series of snapshots, representing the block universe idea](block-universe.png)

 *(Figure by the author and his dog.)*

+By the way, absolutely *nothing* I've said so far has anything to do with Einstein's theory of relativity.
+All of this could have been written before Einstein was born, as a description of the kind of relativity originated by Galileo.

 So returning to our original question, do we all move through spacetime at the speed of light?
 Well, objects don't move through spacetime.
 Objects move through space.
 If you depict an object in spacetime, you have a world-line.
 The world-line doesn't move through spacetime, it simply extends across spacetime.
 It doesn't move.
 It is.